infinum/wordpress-handbook/Code of Conduct/Pull Requests.md

-All pull requests must go through at least one reviewers (two is better), and must get approval from all people who've reviewed it at any point.
+All pull requests must go through at least one reviewer (two is better), and must get approval from all people who've reviewed it at any point.

 The committer can designate reviewers themselves, but anyone is free to review any code and code owners should be consulted for parts of the codebase that have code owners.